Corionis/CorionisServiceManager.NET/docs/FAQ.md

     > * **Corionis Service Manager** -- Executes the CSM program directly.
 Right-click and 'Run as Administrator' to avoid the UAC.
     > * **Uninstall Corionis Service Manager** -- Completely removes CSM.
  6. Is the Windows Task Scheduler task removed during uninstall?
     > Yes.
-An uninstall removes all CSM-related elements including it's JSON configuration file and any log file.
+An uninstall removes CSM with an option to remove all related elements including it's JSON configuration file and any log file.
  7. Why doesn't CSM have a Restart button?
     > CSM cannot accurately "know" when a service has finished its shutdown procedures and completely stopped.
 So knowing when it is safe to